Meiko-dono/ytdlp-batchaudio/README.md

 ### In case of a specific format:
-- Since BA is primarily made to download audio from YouTube, other functionalities of yt-dlp are not supported.
+- Since BA is primarily made to download audio, other functionalities of yt-dlp are not supported.
 - However the script will at least offer the option of downloading a specific format of the Video.
 - All files will be saved inside the base directory.
 No dedicated folder will be created for these downloads.